huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

 * `arch_type` - (Optional, String, ForceNew) Specifies the CPU architecture.
 Valid value is **X86**.
   Changing this creates a new instance resource.

-* `manager_user` - (Optional, String, ForceNew) Specifies the username for logging in to the Kafka Manager.
-The username consists of 4 to 64 characters and can contain letters, digits, hyphens (-), and underscores (_).
-Changing this creates a new instance resource.

-* `manager_password` - (Optional, String, ForceNew) Specifies the password for logging in to the Kafka Manager.
-The password must meet the following complexity requirements: Must be 8 to 32 characters long.
-Must contain at least 2 of the following character types: lowercase letters, uppercase letters, digits, and special characters (`~!@#$%^&*()-_ =+\\|[{}]:'",<.>/?).
-Changing this creates a new instance resource.

 * `storage_space` - (Optional, Int) Specifies the message storage capacity, the unit is GB.
   The storage spaces corresponding to the product IDs are as follows:
   + **c6.2u4g.cluster** (100MB bandwidth): `300` to `300,000` GB